Appease/PowerShellClient/README.md

 ```

 ###How do I distribute my task group?
 When you run `New-PoshDevOpsTaskGroup` it creates a folder named `.PoshDevOps` at the root of your project.
-From then on all modifications to your task group are maintained inside that folder so your .PoshDevOps folder is all you need!
+From then on all modifications to your task groups are maintained inside that folder so your .PoshDevOps folder is all you need!

 (pro-tip: check your .PoshDevOps folder in to source control to version your task group along with your code.)